Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 This famous haunted house is always spooky and scary, even in the day time, but it becomes especially so when it is Halloween.
 Candles will be your only source of light, while cruising around this house full of mazes, confusing corners, and you may even see a ghost or two if you pay attention.
 This tour lasts about 1 hour and sells out quickly so make sure to plan ahead.

 Bring your little ghouls and goblins to visit the dark forest and haunted barn at Cupertino's 160 year old Deer Hollow Farm.
-This annual event starts at 10 am, on Saturday the 28th, and ends at 3 pm.
+This annual event is on Saturday the 26th and starts at 10 am and ends at 3 pm.

 You will be able to meet farm animals (in pens so they are safe for all ages), make toys and do some trick or treating while enjoying yourself in a very beautiful natural setting.